CyberSecuritySacramento/cybersecsac/index.md

 ---

 # Meeting Schedule
-Second Wednesday of the month at 7pm, with virtual meetings during August (hacker summer camp), and during November/December for the holidays.
+Second Wednesday of the month at 7pm, with virtual meetings during August (hacker summer camp) and during November/December for the holidays.

 # Meeting Location
 Various businesses in the midtown Sacramento area.